dimax77/repeatthesequence/README.md

 To install and run the game on your Android device:

 Clone the repository:
-bash
-Копировать код

 git clone git@github.com:dimax77/repeatthesequence.git

 Open the project in Android Studio.

 Build and run the project on an emulator or a connected Android device.
-Alternatively, you can download the APK from the releases page and install it manually on your device.

 ## How to Play

 Launch the game.

 Watch and listen as the buttons light up in a random sequence.

 Repeat the sequence by pressing the buttons in the same order.

 After each successful attempt, a new button press is added to the sequence.

 The game continues until you make a mistake.
 Try to get the highest score!

 ## Contributing